Stir-Fried Noodles with Soy Ginger Sauce

 Chinese recipes use a lot of ginger and sometimes ginger juice.
 A week ago I was making some traditional pudding which needs about 80ml of ginger juice, that’s a lot of ginger!
 I blended A LOT of ginger in a food processor to make ginger juice, squeezed them to get all the juices but didn’t need the leftover ginger pulp.
 So I thought, why not keep these finely minced ginger in a jar?
 I put them all in a glass jar, added enough oil to cover all the ginger and put it in the fridge.
 Now I can use it for stir-fries and marinades, super handy!

 I usually add these to my weekly grocery shopping but you can find them on Amazon as well.
 They are slightly more expensive on Amazon but some of these are not available in supermarkets such as the thread fine noodles and Singapore curry noodles.
-See them all on Amazon.
+See all the different ones.

 Ingredients